thalesvb/thalesvb.github.io/_posts/2019-08-05-abap-code-less-reuse-more-rebels-lets-package-our-tools.md

 tags: maintainability package reuse
 ---

-Packages are one of our foundations to a leaner codebase, but is simply ignored because of a few mistakes done in dark ages of ABAP world.
-Let´s start fresh again and employ it to our well-being.
+Packages are one of our foundations to a leaner codebase, but ignored because of a few mistakes done in dark ages of ABAP world.
+Let's start fresh again and employ it to our well-being.

 [After the prologue][prologue], this is our first episode: packages and its hidden powers.

-> _Devotopia, once a peaceful and prosperous world, fell down after an unexpected attack from empire.
+> _Devtopia, once a peaceful and prosperous world, fell down after an unexpected attack from empire.
 Since that event, inhabitants of this devastated planet have gathered in small villages, hiding into (basement) caves, (wallpaper) woods, helping each other to survive in this decaying era, using their (developers) workbenches to build weapons and use them in a daily faithless fight each day against the oppressor.
 They knew that if they wanted to reconquer their own planet, they should join once again and collaborate with each other to outpower the empire force._

-When you are coding in a development environment, there are only a few times that you are really creating something new.
+When you are coding in a development environment, there are only a few times that you really create something new.
 The most part of your work is dealing with some problem or requirement that someone already faced and provided a solution for it.
 The most obvious hard proof evidence is ALV, a standard tool to display data in tabular format.
 Whenever you are asked to display data in tabular format on Dynpro you don’t think twice in what to use.

-Another example is updating standard data model, you learn (in a good or bad way) that you must use only standard (provided) functions/classes to change data in these models, because they ensure data consistency in various levels, like table lock, rules modelled in customizing, triggering events / post-actions, cascading replication, all that important stuff that a simply direct "MODIFY/UPDATE" in standard table will not handle.
+Another example is updating standard data model, you learn (in a good or bad way) that you must use only standard (provided) functions/classes to change data in these models, because they ensure data consistency in various levels, like table lock, rules modeled in customizing, triggering events / post-actions, cascading replication, all that important stuff that a simply direct "MODIFY/UPDATE" in standard table will not handle.
 You don’t need to fully understand all the intrinsics of standard data models to comply with them, call the provided APIs and you are good to go.

 Looking on our own turf, the Customer Namespace, well… it somewhat remembers me the 300 movie…